multimatum-Team/multimatum/reports/sprint10.md

 ### Léo

 ### Louis
+This week I had 2 task, make a filter on the main activity and create an activity to add group.
+For the filter I had to use spinner, so I read a lot of documentation on it.
+THen Joseph and Lenny made a remark.
+At the begining I could filter if deadlines were mine or in a group, they suggested the possiblity to filter by individual group.
+It was a nice idea but it took me a lot of time to implements this way, so I didn't do the activity for group.
+I'll do it next week while helping Leo on the geolocalisation.

 ### Valentin
 This week I had two main tasks.
 The first one was about the procrastination